 For mayonnaise I use Eden Foods Organic Unrefined Safflower Oil.
 EVOO can be used for mayo/aioli but it should be made by hand as the blades of a processor can damage the oil and make it bitter.

-The fats we do use are butter, ghee, lard, tallow, EVCO, EVOO, and cold-pressed seed oils high in omega-3 like flax, nigella, pumpkin, and hemp.
+The fats we do use are butter, ghee, tallow, EVCO (extra virgin coconut oil), EVOO (extra virgin olive oil), and cold-pressed seed oils high in omega-3 like flax.
 Do not be afraid to eat fat - your body NEEDS fat.

 5. Use only these fats for cooking: The only fats we use for cooking are EVCO (extra virgin COCONUT oil), ghee, lard, and tallow.
 Some people think it's OK to heat EVOO but I disagree .
 If I want the olive flavor I add it once the heat is off.
 Some people think it's OK to cook with avocado or macadamia nut oil but I haven't found unrefined versions so I don't use them at all.
 Unrefined sesame oil which has a smoke point of 350F can be used for medium-low heat cooking.